 BTRC has been operating a successful loan programme for over 30 years and BTRC horses find new loving homes throughout the UK.
 The process consists of five stages which are briefly outlined below:

-Stage 1: Complete an online application form
+Stage 1: Complete an online application form & submit riding videos

+Click here to complete the online application form.
 The information given here allows us to make a preliminary evaluation of a loaners requirements and assess whether any of our current horses could be suitable.

 – Unfortunately, we are not usually able to find horses that can carry more than around 13 stone.